Patrik N. Juslin, Professor of Psychology, Uppsala University, Sweden

 Keynote Wednesday August 8

-Patrik N. Juslin is Professor of Psychology at Uppsala University, Sweden, where he directs their research and teaching in music psychology.
-His work has focused on the perception and experience of sounds in music and speech – particularly in relation to emotion – also covering areas such as music education, health, performance, and aesthetics.
-Juslin is a member of The International Society for Research on Emotions (ISRE) and co-edited the Handbook of Music and Emotion: Theory, Research, Applications (Oxford University Press, 2010) together with John Sloboda.
-He is currently in the process of finalizing a single-author book for OUP, which largely builds on his 20-year quest to understand the mysteries of musical affect.
+Patrik N. Juslin is Professor of Psychology at Uppsala University in Sweden, where he directs their research and teaching in music psychology.
+His work focuses on the perception and experience of sound in music and speech – particularly in relation to emotion – also covering areas such as music education, health, performance, and aesthetics.
+Juslin is a member of the International Society for Research on Emotions and co-edited the Handbook of Music and Emotion (Oxford University Press, 2010) together with John A. Sloboda.
+He is currently finalizing a single-author book for OUP, which builds on his 20-year quest to understand the mysteries of musical affect.

 Joke Bradt, Associate Professor in Creative Arts Therapies, College of Nursing and Health Professions, Drexel University, USA

 Dr. Joke Bradt, PhD, MT-BC is Associate Professor in the PhD Program in Creative Arts Therapies at Drexel University (Philadelphia, USA) and a board-certified music therapist.
 Her federally-funded research has focused on the use of music therapy interventions for chronic illness, chronic pain, PTSD, and symptom management.
 She has presented her work extensively at national and international conferences, and has authored and co-authored many music therapy articles and book chapters.
 She is the lead author of several Cochrane Systematic Reviews on music interventions with medical patients.
 She is co-Editor-in-Chief of the Nordic Journal of Music Therapy and serves on the co-Direction Team for implementation of Music Therapy Research 2025, the strategic research plan of the American Music Therapy Association.